charlesxucheng/aws-study-notes/cloudfront.md

 * Before CloudFront forwards a request to the origin (origin request)
 * When CloudFront receives a response from the origin (origin response)
 * Before CloudFront returns the response to the viewer (viewer response)

+# Global Accelerator
+Global Accelerator is a global service that supports endpoints in multiple AWS Regions.
+Global Accelerator provides you with static IP addresses via Route 53 that are anycast from the AWS edge network.
+The IP addresses will lead users to the application in the region nearest to the user.
+From the edge location the traffic goes through AWS global network which provides consistent latency and good bandwidth.